2-Minute Mentor: Critical Thinking

 7. Grade.
 A student who took this course last year submitted the attached (project report, design, essay).
 Give it a grade and summarize your reasoning.

 Whichever technique you use, there's a good chance students have never done anything like it before.
 Give them a clear idea of what you are looking for.
-A good way to do that is to show several successful and unsuccessful examples of student work, and for each one:
+A good way to do that is to show several successful and unsuccessful examples of student work.

-After several such exercises they will all know what you want them to do, and most should do reasonably well on their first attempts and much better thereafter.
-By the end of your course they may not all be brilliant critical thinkers, but they will have taken a big step in that direction.
+After several such exercises they will have a better sense of what you want them to do, and most should do reasonably well on their first attempts and much better thereafter.
+By the end of your course they may not all be complete critical thinkers, but they will have taken a big step in that direction.

 The information above is adapted from the post "Thinking Creatively and Critically" on Tomorrow’s Professor.